buildroot/buildroot/package/mender/readme.txt

     - This will install the client on target rootfs
 - BR2_PACKAGE_HOST_MENDER_ARTIFACT
     - This will install the 'mender-artifact' tool in host rootfs.
+- BR2_PACKAGE_MENDER_CONNECT
+    - This installs a client that allows for remote terminal access to mender clients registered on a mender server.
+- BR2_PACKAGE_MENDER_GRUBENV
+    - This package provides boot scripts to integrate mender into grub.
+      Mender recommends every client to use this package, including boards using uboot as the primary bootloader.

 To fully utilize atomic image-based deployments using the A/B update strategy, additional integration is required in the bootloader.
 This integration is board specific.

-Currently supported bootloaders are GRUB and U-boot, and for reference integrations please visit:
+Currently supported bootloaders are GRUB and U-boot.
+Buildroot provides a reference integration at board/mender/x86_64/ using the mender_x86_64_efi_defconfig file.

+Additional support and integrations are found at:

     https://github.com/mendersoftware/buildroot-mender